 Method 5 – Use Google’s Public DNS

 Your ISP will set your DNS to whatever you have chosen.
-By using Google’s public DNS it will help fix the problem.
+Using Google’s public DNS will help fix the problem.

-- To open the run dialog box, simultaneously press Windows key + R.
+- To open the run dialog box, simultaneously press the Windows key + R.

 - In the dialog box, type “ncpa.cpl”.
 Next, press Enter to open up the Network Connections window.

-- Here, you will be able to see the type of network connection you have.
-You will also see what your wireless connection is.
+- Here, you can see the type of network connection you have, and you will also see what your wireless connection is.

 - Right-click on your wireless connection.
 Next, click “Properties” in the drop-down menu.